nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 Recorders
 =========

-A recorder object adapts a database management system for the purpose of recording stored events.
-This library defines three kinds of recorder.
+A recorder object adapts a database management system for the purposes of event sourcing.

+This library defines four kinds of recorder.

 An **aggregate recorder** simply stores domain events in aggregate sequences, without also positioning the stored events in a total order.
 An aggregate